levin-riegner/flutter-template/README.md

 #### Logout
 Delete all user-related data and references inside the `clearAllLocalData()` function on the [Dependencies](lib/util/dependencies.dart) class.

-> Make sure to call this method upon your logout event.
+> ❗️ Make sure to call this method upon your logout event.

+#### Register User
+Some dependencies might need to be notified when the user is registered in the app. use the `registerUser` function on the [Dependencies](lib/util/dependencies.dart) class to set the user properties to all 3rd party services.
+> ❗️ Make sure to call this method upon your login event.

 #### Hiding the keyboard when navigating out of the screen